rainarch/ChunkLinkCTB/README.md

-ChunkLinkCTB
+ChunkLinkCTB (Chunklink for CTB)
 ============

-A tool for extracting chunks from Penn Chinese Treebank (Chen et. al 2006, ACL-poster)
+A tool for extracting chunks from Penn Chinese Treebank (Chen et. al 2006, ACL-poster), that is A CTB version of chunklink.

+This tool is designed for the old versions of CTB.
+For CTB7.0 or higher, it needs some changes.

 =============
 Related Publications